coolrey3/24Data/README.md

 When doing the form validation I ran in to an issue using glyphicons and had to scrap the original method of form validation I was using.
 Also ran in to issues getting boostrap to display correctly on the tablet view at exactly 768 pixels.
 Resizes correctly below that.

 ## Next Steps
+If I were to hand the code off I would organize the Sass files to follow the SMACSS file structure and change the method used for displaying the Skills Test text when changing between viewport sizes.